MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## What do I do if my question isn’t answered on this page?
-Use the links and resources listed in [Information and support for Azure Rights Management](information-support.md).
+Use the links and resources listed in [Information and support for Azure Information Protection](information-support.md).

 In addition, there are FAQs designed for end-users: